brettChapman/multivis_tutorials/README.md

 <a id="one"></a>
 ## Tutorial 1: Principal Component Analysis (PCA) with biplot
 <p align="justify">
-<i>In this tutorial we will step through a workflow to produce a Principal Component Analysis (PCA) with biplot.
+<i>In this tutorial we will step through a workflow to produce a Principal Component Analysis (PCA) with a biplot.
 PCA is an exploratory multivariate data analysis technique which given a set of transformed and scaled observable variables can explain the degree of variance across a group of samples through their principal components.
 PCA is interpreted through the identification of any groups of samples which may cluster within any of the given axes along the principal components, indicating correlation within the groups, but does not indicate to which degree they are correlated.
 The overlay of loadings biplots indicate which metabolites contribute variance to which group of samples, and depending on the axes to which the biplot vectors project towards, indicate the relative direction of metabolite regulation.</i>
 </p>

 Launch tutorial 1 by clicking the "Launch Binder" icon: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brettChapman/multivis_tutorials/master?filepath=Tutorial1.ipynb)